 Welcome to the the Office of Research, Sponsored Programs & Grants

-We serve a variety of needs and objectives relating to research and related academic activities at CGU.
-Our primary missions are to be the focal point for relationships with external sponsors, promote the ethical conduct of research, and seed local research initiatives.
+Our primary mission is to be the focal point for relationships with external sponsors, promote the ethical conduct of research, and seed local research initiatives.

 For additional information, please visit CGU Policies and Procedures Library.